livschif/note-taker/README.md

   - [License](#license)

   ## Description
-  This app is used so you can type in various notes and organize your life.
+  This app is used so you can type in various notes and organize your todos or if you have a busy lifestyle.

   ## Usage
   Click the 'Get Started button then type in a note title and description of your choice.
 You can click the pencil icon to create a new note or the red trash icon next you your already created note.'